You may use one unaltered photo of mine, as long as you give me proper credit and link back to my original blog post.

 Maybe, maybe not.
 It really depends on the recipe and the particular ingredient.
-Leave your specific question in a comment on the recipe’s blog post if you’re really curious; I usually respond to comments sooner than emails!
+Leave your specific question in a comment on the recipe’s blog post if you’re really curious.
+(I don’t answer these questions via email!)

 Again, I’m not sure; it really depends on the recipe.
 However, I never publish a recipe that didn’t turn out well for me, so it quite possibly could be due to the utensils, oven, or measuring techniques that you’re using.
 (If you need a refresher, check out my Baking Basics 101!)
 If you still aren’t sure, leave a comment on the particular blog post, and I’ll do my best to figure it out.

 Many of my recipes contain a link titled “View Nutrition Information” just below the recipe box.
 It can be easy to miss, so check there first!
 Some of my older recipes do not contain that link, but here’s the Nutrition Calculator and Weight Watchers Calculator that I use.

 In a nutshell, “clean eating” means minimizing the amount of processed and artificial ingredients and instead focusing on more wholesome options.
 Some of these choices include substituting whole wheat flour in place of all-purpose; honey, maple syrup, or agave in place of white or brown sugar; and coconut oil or good-quality unsalted butter in place of shortening or vegetable oil.